srpayd/flink-scala-project_v1/README.md

 The first concern is creating a fat jar from the Scala project.
 We will end up with a fat jar located at the **out\artifacts\flink_scala_project\flink_scala_project.jar** path.

-Now the easy part is putting our application inside docker, thus a Dockerfile is needed. *(Dockerfile is needed to store in where we saved the fat jar file.)*
+Now the easy part is putting our application inside a docker container.
+Once we build a Dockerfile and stored it under the same path of fat jar **out\artifacts\flink_scala_project\Dockerfile**.
 ```

 #node'un official image'ini kullandım. versiyon 8